facao/ROCK-Kernel-Driver/README.md

 ### AMD Radeon OpenCompute Kernel driver

-* Please see /packages directory for binary install packages
+* Please see packages/ folder for binary install packages

 ### Installation and Configuration guide

 #### What's New in this tree ?

-* dGPU support for Tonga and Fiji
+* dGPU support for Fiji
 * device and host memory support
 * multiple GPU support
 * host memory allocations are shared between GPUs